 Quick answer

 Hurghada International Airport is about 5 km southwest of the city center, but most visitors are heading to resorts strung along the Red Sea coast.
-A taxi to central Hurghada costs around 100-200 EGP (3-6 USD).
-Resort destinations like El Gouna (25 km north) or Makadi Bay (25 km south) cost more.
+Hurghada taxis are not metered, so the fare is whatever you agree before you get in.
+Resort destinations like El Gouna (25 km north) or Makadi Bay (25 km south) cost more than the town centre (5 km).
 Many package tourists have transfers included.
 If yours is not included, a pre-booked transfer is the simplest solution.

 What actually happens after landing